 The big company in this space is Sleep Number Bed, which was at the event showing off its new Sleep Number 360 Smart Bed.
 The entire mattress system includes the anti-snoring approach (the bed adjusts the position when snoring is detected), but also includes a warming feature, biometric sensors and other health data abilities to help customers get their 40 winks in an easier manner.

 A bevvy of cold-footed humans are very excited about the warming feature but for snorers, to have a bed that will automatically tilt you to help stop snoring is a great idea.
+It certainly sounds like something that could be effective, for sure, but it is quite an expensive proposition for a lot of people.
 If your bed does it for you there’s no need to stab your partner in the ribs or be concerned that your snoring is shaking the windows and you don’t know it.